google/santa-tracker-web/README.md

 This performs additional steps, such as vulcanizing code and internationalization.
 Serve from `./dist_pretty`.

+## Portal Docker deployment

+* Checkout / update any dependent repos

+* Build the image: `docker build -t santa .`

+* Create the container: `docker create --restart always -p 8080:8080 --name santa santa`

+* Run the container: `docker start -d santa`

+* Verify that the container is running: `docker ps`

+* Verify that the container is listening: `curl -I http://lg-head:8080`

+To rebuild, run `docker rm -f santa` and start over from building the image.

 # License

 All image and audio files (including *.png, *.jpg, *.svg, *.mp3, *.wav